This grilled chicken with dijon and balsamic vinegar is my sister's recipe and even the…

 To know when the pan is the right temperature, pour 1/8 teaspoon of water in the pan.
 If it jumps around and then comes back together to form one small ball that bounces around, you’ve got the perfect temp!

-Now add your oil (turn heat down slightly) and it should cover the bottom of pan and shimmer!
-Add the chicken and cook for approx. 3-4 minutes a side.
+Now add your oil (turn the heat down slightly) and it should cover the bottom of the pan and shimmer!
+Add the chicken and cook for approx. 3-4 minutes per side.

 Making the tomato basil ragu

 This recipe calls for white wine however I don’t typically cook with that because I would drink more than what goes in the recipe.
-Instead, I substitute with white wine vinegar.
+Instead, I substitute with white wine vinegar plus chicken broth.
+Note, don’t add more than a tablespoon of vinegar as it’s much more potent than wine.
 That still creates the zing that you’d get from the wine.
-Chicken broth is a good option as well.

 Putting the chicken with tomato basil ragu together: Once ragu is finished, spread on top (or even below) of chicken.
 I’ve served with greens on the side or sitting on a bed of greens.
 Both ways were delicious!